Searching for pet friendly houseplants safe for cats and dogs? Here are 25 beautiful, ASPCA approved pet safe houseplants.

 Cast Iron Plants are also favoured amongst those who have little time to care for plants, as they need very little maintenance.

-Keep them in indirect light as direct sunlight can burn their leaves.
+Keep them in a place that receives lots of bright, but indirect light as too much direct sunlight can burn their leaves.

 Sturdy, safe and stylish, spider plants are aptly named for their eight legged look, and are sure to add a decorative flair to any room.